Reinforcement Learning with Augmented Data: Reinforcement learning with augmented data

 We investigate the utility of data augmentations in model-free RL for both off-policy and on-policy settings by processing image observations with stochastic augmentations before passing them to the agent for training.
 For the base RL agent, we use SAC \cite{haarnoja2018soft} and PPO \cite{schulman2017ppo} as the off-policy and on-policy RL methods respectively.
 During training, we sample observations from either a replay buffer or a recent trajectory and augment the images within the minibatch.
 In the RL setting, it is common to stack consecutive frames as observations to infer temporal information such as object velocities.
 Crucially, augmentations are applied randomly across the batch but consistently across the frame stack~\cite{curl2020} as shown in Figure \ref{fig:data_aug_overview_diagram}.\footnote{ For on-policy RL methods such as PPO, we apply the different augmentations across the batch but consistently across time.} This enables the augmentation to retain temporal information present across the frame stack.

-Across our experiments, we investigate and ablate the following data augmentations, which are visualized in Figure \ref{fig:data_aug_overview_diagram}:
+\paragraph{Augmentations of image-based input:} Across our experiments, we investigate and ablate crop, translate, window, grayscale, cutout, cutout-color, flip, rotate, random convolution, and color jitter augmentations, which are shown in Figure \ref{fig:data_aug_overview_diagram}.
+Of these, the \textit{translate and window are novel augmentations} that we did not encounter in prior work.

-\begin{itemize} \item \textbf{Crop}: Extracts a random patch from the original frame.
-For example, in DMControl we render $ 100 \times 100$ pixel frames and crop randomly to $ 84 \times 84$ pixels. \item \textbf{Grayscale}: Converts RGB images to grayscale with some random probability $p$. \item \textbf{Cutout}: Randomly inserts a small black occlusion into the frame, which may perceived as cutting out a small patch from the originally rendered frame. \item \textbf{Cutout-color}: Another variant of cutout where instead of rendering black, the occlusion color is randomly generated. \item \textbf{Flip}: Flips an image at random across the vertical axis. \item \textbf{Rotate}: Randomly samples an angle from the following set $\{0\degree,90\degree,180\degree,270\degree\}$ and rotates the image accordingly. \item \textbf{Random convolution}: First introduced in \cite{lee2020network}, augments the image color by passing the input observation through a random convolutional layer. \item \textbf{Color jitter}: Converts RGB image to HSV and adds noise to the HSV channels, which results in explicit color jittering. \end{itemize}
+\textbf{Crop}: Extracts a random patch from the original frame.
+As our experiments will confirm, the intuition behind random cropping is primarily to imbue the agent with additional translation invariance. \textbf{Translate}: {\it random translation} renders the full image within a larger frame and translates the image randomly across the larger frame.
+For example, a $100 \times 100$ pixel image could be randomly translated within a $108 \times 108$ empty frame.
+For example, in DMControl we render $ 100 \times 100$ pixel frames and crop randomly to $ 84 \times 84$ pixels. \textbf{Window}: Selects a random window from an image by masking out the cropped part of the image. \textbf{Grayscale}: Converts RGB images to grayscale with some random probability $p$. \textbf{Cutout}: Randomly inserts a small black occlusion into the frame, which may be perceived as cutting out a small patch from the originally rendered frame. \textbf{Cutout-color}: Another variant of cutout where instead of rendering black, the occlusion color is randomly generated. \textbf{Flip}: Flips an image at random across the vertical axis. \textbf{Rotate}: Randomly samples an angle from the following set $\{0\degree,90\degree,180\degree,270\degree\}$ and rotates the image accordingly. \textbf{Random convolution}: First introduced in \cite{lee2020network}, augments the image color by passing the input observation through a random convolutional layer. \textbf{Color jitter}: Converts RGB image to HSV and adds noise to the HSV channels, which results in explicit color jittering.